Welcome to Methods in Computational Neuroscience Course at the Marine Biological Laboratory in Woods Hole, MA.

 The fourth week of the course is reserved for student projects.
 These projects provide the opportunity for students to work closely with the resident faculty, to develop ideas that grew out of the lectures and seminars, and to connect these ideas with problems from the students’ own research topics.

 This course is appropriate for graduate students, postdocs and faculty in a variety of fields, from zoology, ethology, and neurobiology, to physics, engineering, and mathematics.
 Students are expected to have a strong background in one discipline, and to have made some effort to introduce themselves to a complementary discipline.
 The course is limited to 24 students, who will be chosen to balance the representation of theoretical and experimental backgrounds.

-This course is partially supported by the National Institute of Mental Health, National Institute for Neurological Disorders and Stroke, the National Institute for Drug Abuse, NIH, and the Organization for Computational Neurosciences.
+This course is partially supported by the National Institute of Mental Health, National Institute for Neurological Disorders and Stroke, the National Institute for Drug Abuse, NIH, Simons Collaboration on the Global Brain, and the Organization for Computational Neurosciences.

 Please feel free to direct questions/comments to one of the course TAs or our course coordinator.

 The Woods Hole Oceanographic Institution (WHOI) also has a transportation website you may find helpful.

 If you’re driving your own car, MBL’s address is:

 Woods Hole, MA 02543